Quickstart guide to MySQL Database on Azure

-This course will help you to understand how to use the Azure portal to quickly create, configure, and connect to MySQL Database on Azure.
-Once you have completed this course, you will have a sample MySQL database server on Azure and will understand how to use the Azure portal to perform basic management tasks.
+This article will help you understand how to use the Azure portal to quickly create, connect, and configure databases by using MySQL Database on Azure.
+After you finish, you will have a sample MySQL database server on Azure and will understand how to use the Azure portal to perform basic management tasks.

 - Step 1: Sign in to the Azure portal and create a MySQL server